Improving the Adversarial Robustness for Speaker Verification by Self-Supervised Learning: Experimental Results: Adversarial Samples Purification

-Moreover, our experiments show that integrating ASV with either one SSLR-C or one SSLR-CM also significantly decreases AdvFAR and AdvFRR, as shown in Table~\ref{tab:purification-comparison-rvec}.
+Also our experiments show that integrating ASV with either one SSLR-C or one SSLR-CM also decreases AdvFAR and AdvFRR, as shown in Table~\ref{tab:purification-comparison-rvec}.
 However, their negative influences on genuine samples are large, resulting in a large GenEER.
-Based on our experiments, integrating ASV with more than one SSLR-C or SSLR-CM will seriously degrade ASV system performance on genuine samples.
-Also, it has no benefit in improving the performance of adversarial sample purification.
-For example, cascading 2 SSLR-C (or SSLR-CM) results in a larger GenEER of 28.13\% (or 30.52\%), AdvFAR of 26.39\% (or 29.18\%) and AdvFRR of 30.09\% (or 33.12\%).
-Thereby, for the configurations of SSLR-C and SSLR-CM, we only consider cascading one block for performance comparison.
-While for SSLR-TCM, we consider cascading 9 blocks for performance comparison as it achieves the best performance on purifying adversarial samples and preserving the ASV performance on genuine samples.
-Cascading 9 SSLR-TCM achieves the best results on all the metrics, suggesting our SSLR models' effectiveness in purifying adversarial perturbations.
+Integrating ASV with one or more SSLR-C or SSLR-CM will seriously degrade ASV systems' performance on genuine samples, so we won't use SSLR-C and SSLR-CM for defense.
+We think that using channel masking during training will emphasize the imperfect reconstruction of SSLR models.
+The imperfect reconstruction is from the large distortions of the audio signal after passing through such models.
+But when combining channel masking with time masking during training, the SSLR models obtain the ability to do reconstruction by context information, thus alleviating the imperfect reconstruction.
+For SSLR-C and SSLR-CM, the negative effects induced by imperfect reconstruction outweighs the positive effect on alleviating adversarial noise when the cascading number of SSLR models increases.
+Thus the performance of SSLR-C and SSLR-CM are not consistent with other SSLR models trained with time masking.
+For SSLR-TCM, we consider cascading 9 blocks for performance comparison, as it achieves the balance on purifying adversarial samples and preserving the ASV performance on genuine samples.
 Similar observations on the x-vector system are illustrated in Table~\ref{tab:purification-comparison-xvec}.

+We also performed the proposed purification module on other attacks.
+As many kinds of SSLR model and evaluation metrics have been involved, this section only picks up the SSLR model with the best performance, i.e. SSLR-TCM.
+For evaluation metric, we will demonstrate the AdvFAR on the r-vector system under three attacks.
+Other results have similar trends.
+The AdvFAR of the r-vector system under three attacks is illustrated in Fig.~\ref{fig:purification-all-attacks}.
+We observe that the AdvFAR dramatically decreases for all three attacks as the number of cascaded SSLR-TCM models increases, and the three decline curves have similar trends.
+This suggests that the proposed purification module can generalize to two other attacks, even though the defense method does not require any knowledge of the attack algorithms.
+This phenomenon shows an important advantage over previous attack-specific methods.